FAQS

 Do actors need to be registered?
 Do they count towards team size?

-Anyone aged 16 or over can register a team.
 Under 16s are welcome to participate as part of FAMILY teams but these teams do require at least 1 adult for the registration and management of the team.
+And to pay entry!

 What is the cutoff date for team entries?